azharalifauzi/omnigate/README.md

 <img width="911" alt="image" src="https://github.com/user-attachments/assets/7c2b6697-5a37-4a91-a750-294b13fb8372" />

 By following config above, you will run Coolify build using Docker, and pointing your domain to port 3000, and for everything under `/api` route will be pointed to port 4000.

-When deploying to Coolify, basically you don't need nginx inside Docker container, so you can choose the `single-file.Dockerfile` instead of the one that has nginx.

 ## 📜 License